-On September 27, 2017, the merger of Moody National REIT I, Inc., or Moody I, with and into our company, or the Merger, and the merger of Moody National Operating Partnership I, L.P., the operating partnership of Moody I, or Moody I OP, with and into our operating partnership, or the Partnership Merger, were completed.
-We refer to the Merger and the Partnership Merger herein as the "Mergers."
+On September 27, 2017, the merger of Moody National REIT I, Inc., or Moody I, with and into our company, and the merger of Moody National Operating Partnership I, L.P., the operating partnership of Moody I, with and into our operating partnership, or the Mergers, were completed.
 For additional discussion of the Mergers, see the notes to the consolidated financial statements included in this Quarterly Report.